How is a Student Loan Different From a Scholarship

 What is a scholarship?

-Grants are gift aid awarded to students often based on financial need.
-They typically come from the state government, federal government, non-profit organizations, and schools.
+Grants are similar to scholarships in that they do not need to be repaid.
+They’re gift aid awarded to students most often based on financial need, but they typically come from the state government, federal government, non-profit organizations, and schools.

 What is a loan?

-A loan is money that you borrow with the expectation that you will pay it back, within a deadline laid out by your lender.
+A loan is money that you borrow with the expectation that you will pay it back, within a specified timeframe laid out by your lender

-Students can borrow money through federal student loans, which are issued by the government, or private student loans, which are issued by non-government entitles like banks and credit unions.
-To qualify for a private student loan, you’ll need to demonstrate your ability to pay the loan back, usually with a cosigner.
+Students can borrow money through federal student loans, which are issued by the government, or private student loans, which are issued by non-government entities like banks and credit unions.

 Primary Differences Between Scholarships, Grants, and Loans